vn971/rua/README.md

 ## How it works
-We'll consider the "install" command as it's the most advanced one.
+We'll consider the "install" command.
 RUA will:

-1. Fetch the AUR package (via git)
+1. Fetch the AUR package and all recursive dependencies.
-1. Check .SRCINFO for other AUR dependencies, repeat the process for them
+1. Prepare a summary of all pacman and AUR packages that will need installing.
-1. Once all dependencies are fetched, show user the summary of all pacman packages to install, AUR packages to build and install.
+  Show the summary to the user, confirm proceeding.
-1. Ask user to install pacman dependencies (in batch for all recursive dependencies)
+1. Iterate over all AUR dependencies and ask to review the repo-s (PKGBUILDs, etc).
-1. Let the user review all packages, including their PKGBUILDs.
+1. Propose installing all pacman dependencies in one batch.
-1. Build all AUR packages of maximum dependency "depth"
+  (No need to do it for each AUR package individually, save user-s time).
-1. Let the user review and install them (in batch)
+1. Build all AUR packages of maximum dependency "depth".
-1. The lowest (dependency-wise) packages are now installed.
-Go two steps up.
+1. Let the user review built artifacts (in batch).
-1. Exit when all packages are installed.
+1. Install them.
+If any more packages are left, go two steps up.

 ## Limitations